Nyylpk/uma-android-automation/README.md

 - [x] Training Event customization per event for fine-grained control over choices.
 - [x] Load and manage profiles for the Training Settings to easily swap between different builds.
 - [x] A multitude of settings to configure including setting preferred stat targets per distance.
+- [x] Optional **Ask the Docs** on-device chatbot.
+Answers questions about the app grounded in `README.md`, `HOW_IT_WORKS.md`, in-app option descriptions, and the Kotlin source code via MiniLM embeddings + a downloaded GGUF model running fully offline through `llama.rn`.
+Hidden behind an opt-in toggle on the LLM Settings page; once enabled the page reveals model download, active-model selection (also switchable on the fly from the chat page itself), and generation tuning (max output tokens, per-citation context cap, model context window).

 # Instructions